ErenBYilmaz/intelligent-imaging-insight-integration/README.md

 ## How to connect an image processing tool to a PACS

-(Instructions unfinished, use at own risk)

 1. Clone this repository
 2. Create a subclass of ImageProcessingResult or pick an existing one for storing the results (For example SegmentationResult)
 3. Create a subclass of ImageProcessingTool that implements the (AI-based or other) image processing and outputs the ImageProcessingResult from step 2.
 You may want to have a look at the methods in the ImageProcessingTool, Image, and ProcessingResult classes to see if something already fits your needs (e.g. conversion between data formats).
-4. (optional?)
-Put everything in a docker container
-5. Create a subclass of SenderConfiguration to specify where the results should be sent to (port, ip and AET-name of the PACS system)
+4. Create a subclass of SenderConfiguration to specify where the results should be sent to (port, ip and AET-name of the PACS system)
+5. (optional) Put everything in a docker container
 6. Start dicom_receiver.py to be able to receive images (you may want to adjust the port and AET-name in there as well)
 7. Edit watchdog.py to use your ImageProcessingTool and SenderConfiguration from steps 3 and 5
 8. Start watchdog.py that will watch for newly received images, process them and send them back to the PACS system